...Continued from Home Page.....

 When my girlfriend told me about an opening at the Bowling Alley, I took it.
 It was a 2 mile walk each way, but it paid $12 an hour.
 I apologized to Mr. Neighbors; he was surprised that I lasted as long as I did.

 So, If you ever get a letter in the mail that offers you a chance to make money at home by stuffing and mailing envelopes – and all you need to do is send in $250 for the ‘Course Booklet and Disc’.
 You know that someone like me stuffed that envelope, and it is not a real job at all!

-Art that fits your lifestyle
+Art that touches your soul

 Now is the best time to find out more!

+You can't start a business without a budget.
 This budgeting book is simple.
 It has chapters on common financial scenarios and how to successfully budget for them.
 Do you want to start a business?
 There is a budget for that.
 Are you sleeping on a cot in the shelter?
 There’s a budget to help you get your own place.
 Are you supporting a stay at home spouse and an elderly parent or a child and you want to move to a house?
 There are budgets for that also.
 Need to budget for grocery shopping?
 There is a meal plan and list to get you started!